rizky-drakos/P-FCloHUS/README.md

     4 -1 1 2, supp=3, utility=64
     Total: 3

-By default, the P-FCloHUS runs in parallel with using all cores on the machine.
+By default, the P-FCloHUS runs in parallel using all cores on the machine.
 You can further restrict this behaviour with the `--cpus` option from Docker.